ethanpeterson/dnsomatic-ddns-updater/README.md

 ## Requirements
 The following is needed to sync your dynamic IP address with DNS-O-Matic:
 * A DNS-O-Matic account <https://www.dnsomatic.com/>
 * A dynamic DNS service account setup with DNS-O-Matic.
-You can find a list of DDNS service providers at <https://dynamic.domains/dynamic-dns/providers-list/default.aspx>
+You can find a list of supported DDNS service providers at <https://dnsomatic.com/docs/supportedservices>
 * A way to run this script, preferrably automatically/scheduled

 ## Getting Started